prubianes/dotfiles/README.md

-# dotfiles
+# dotFiles
-dotfiles I use
+dotFiles I use as my setup